CynthiaMugo/printf/README.md

 /********** _PRINTF.C  ************/

 Contains:

-	 _printf which is the main printing fxn. print_buffer - prints the content of the buffer using @buffer for  Array of chars and @buff_ind for indices
+	 _printf which is the main printing fxn. print_buffer - prints the content of the buffer

 /************* FUNCTIONS.C ****************/